 Calcium-regulated photoproteins are a type of non-enzymatic proteins capable of emitting light, with a wide range of applications in biological and agricultural studies.
 Mnemiopsin 2, a member of this group, consists of two primary parts: an apoprotein (apomnemiopsin) and a chromophore containing coelenterazine and oxygen, bound non-covalently.
 These photoproteins are extensively utilized in fields such as protein-protein interactions, calcium signal tracking, gene expression analysis, and drug discovery.
 Mnemiopsin 2 contains three active EF-hand motifs (I, III, and IV), which can bind calcium ions, while EF-hand II cannot.
 Each EF-hand has a conserved helix-loop-helix structure essential for calcium binding.
 This study employs bioinformatics tools and physico-chemical measurements to analyze the structural and functional changes in Mnemiopsin2 mutated at position 87, comparing it with the wild-type protein.
 Using Medeller (v10.4) and Chimera (v1.13.1) software, along with parameters like RMSD, ERRAT, and Ramachandran score, we identified the most optimal model.
 Additional analysis, including hydrophobicity and accessible surface calculations, were conducted using resources like ProtParam, VADAR, and Protscale on Expasy.
 This comprehensive analysis offers insights into the potential applications of mutated Mnemiopsin 2 in biological fields.
 It was found in this instance that the protein's hydrophobicity was not significantly changed by the F87D mutation.
 Furthermore, the instability was furthered by the F87D mutation.
 The mutation did not lead to any remarkable alterations in the protein's structure when compared to the wild-type protein.

 Keywords: Bioinformatics, EF-hand, Mnemiopsin2, Molecular modeling, Photoprotein

-*Corresponding author E-mail: amirrezamohammadi8651@gmail.com
+*E-mail address: amirrezamohammadi8651@gmail.com

-Department of biology, Faculty of science, University of Guilan, Guilan, Iran.
+Department of biology, Faculty of science, University of Guilan, Guilan, Iran